cfsimplicity/spreadsheet-cfml/README.md

 - `src` string: full path to the file to read

 #####Optional arguments
-- `format` string: currently only "query" supported
+- `format` string: currently only "query" supported.
+If omitted, returns a spreadsheet object
 - `headerRow` numeric: specify which row is the header to be used for the query column names
 - `sheetName` string: name of the sheet to read
  OR